atripathi-qa/microservices-demo/test/Readme.md

 NodeJS 10+
 Browser: Chrome/Firefox/MicrosoftEdge
 VS Code (IDE)
+Install allure commandline globally to access the allure report for the application.
+npm install -g allure-commandline

 What is this repository for?
 This respository consists of an automated test for various scenarios of the sock shop application.